rahul-nayak01/Placement-Training/README.md

 # Placement-Training
 Python programming :

-Hello this is me Rahul, Here i will be working on basics of python.
+Hello this is me Rahul, Here i will be working on basics of python........